stevecooperorg/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-we can take our five-minute interval reading and combine them into daily step counts.
+we can take our five-minute interval reading and combine them into daily step counts, a mean, and a median.
 We use this to show the distribution of different step counts.
 (Note that in the calculations below, missing values are treated as zero, which will under-represent the total number of steps taken.)

 ```r